heseltime/SWK5-NextStop-client/NOTES.md

 # learnings

 not always using DTOs on client side, instead relying on form functionality to shape data here and let backend take over the validation

+# id-base

+update forms refer to ids but it would be better to get relevant object

+# changes to make application easier

+remove validity start/stop as required fields on the schedule. now schedules are simply set for date/times (per stop). this lends itself to the event management idea: fewer reocurring events, more single events, however, which is a nice side effect for my purposes.